nareshr5/Food-ordering-app-using-react/README.md

 (accordion open and close logic is added , proper acccordion fixing needed little )

-- working on the cart page to dispaly details  (done - but need to work on the upgrading part)
+- working on the cart page to dispaly details  (done)
 - created the go to cart button on the restaurant menu page  (done)